-Face-to-face, Distance learning, etc. USE OF INFORMATION AND • Use of email and social media for information COMMUNICATIONS TECHNOLOGY Use of ICT in teaching, laboratory education, exchange and improved communication with communication with students students.
-TEACHING METHODS Activity Semester workload The manner and methods of teaching are described in detail.
-Practical Training 50 hours Lectures, seminars, laboratory practice, fieldwork, study and analysis of bibliography, tutorials, placements, clinical practice, art workshop, interactive teaching, educational visits, project, essay writing, artistic creativity, etc. The student's study hours for each learning activity are given as well as the hours of non- directed study according to the principles of • the ECTS
+DELIVERI -

+Face-to-face, Distance learning, etc.

+USE OF INFORMATION AND Use of email and social media for information exchange and improved communication with

+COMMUNICATIONS TECHNOLOGY

+Use of ICT in teaching, laboratory education,

+communication with students students.

+TEACHING METHODS Activity Semester workload

+The manner and methods of teaching are described in detail.
+Practical Training 50 hours

+Lectures, seminars, laboratory practice,

+fieldwork, study and analysis of bibliography,

+tutorials, placements, clinical practice, art

+workshop, interactive teaching, educational

+visits, project, essay writing, artistic creativity, etc.

+The student's study hours for each learning

+activity are giv ren as well as the . hours of no ndirected study ассот rding to the princ iples of the ECTS S